hltcoe/EventMiner/README.md

 test = {'title': 'Syrian rebels attacked Aleppo.', 'content': 'This is the content.
 Rebels attacked Aleppo.'}
 data = {'data': test}

-r = requests.post('http://localhost:6000/mjolnir', data=json.dumps(data), headers=headers)
+r = requests.post('http://localhost:6000/EventMiner', data=json.dumps(data), headers=headers)
 ```

-The response object from `mjolnir` will contain a unique ID for the input data
+The response object from `EventMiner` will contain a unique ID for the input data
 that allows the user to trace the progress of the content throughout the
 pipeline.
-The pipeline will write data out to the `mjolnir/data` directory.
+The pipeline will write data out to the `EventMiner/data` directory.
 The
 results are in a file titled `events.YYYYMMDD.txt` with one JSON record per
 line.
 The output format (for now...) is as follows: